 This list would be remiss without Binary Lab’s Dexteria Jr. – Fine Motor Skill Development.
 This sweet little app truly facilitates fine motor skills in that it involves exercises for visual targeting, pinching, and their trademark “Trace & Erase” practice to ready little hands for upcoming writing skills.
 Created by OTs, this app works on the developmental progression of the hand as well as beginning tool use.

 Avokiddo Apps are all excellent and help teach kids to think – something that isn’t always encouraged in this day of teaching to predetermined test standards.
-The Thinkroll Series (1, 2, AND 3) introduces different properties of objects – edible crackers, balloons that pop, fans, fire and ice, and yes even black holes.
-The goal is to navigate your Thinkroll through a variety of obstacles.
-By doing so, you earn the right to not only more complex levels that are built on prior dilemmas, but also receive additional characters to play the game.
+The Thinkroll Series (1, 2, AND 3) introduces different properties of objects that double as obstacles or aids – edible crackers, balloons that pop, fans, fire and ice, and yes even black holes – The goal is to navigate your Thinkroll through a maze using all materials presented at that particular level.
+By doing so, you earn the right to not only more complex levels that are built on prior dilemmas but also receive additional characters to play the game.
 This is a game for the whole family and it’s addictively fun.
 You’ll never be able to play just one Thinkroll game.